 “A proficient, no-nonsense conductor, with excellent baton technique and a clear commitment to giving every cue in the score… her ability to stay in control of these complex works was always impressive.”
 Seen and Heard International

 Kelly Lovelady is an Australian conductor based in London and in increasing demand abroad.
-Kelly has appeared as a Guest Conductor with ensembles across the UK, US, Canada, Europe and Australia and has enjoyed repeat invitations to conduct for Greenpeace, City of London Festival, Cluster New Music & Integrated Arts Festival and Pop Montreal International Music Festival and the Tait Memorial Trust.
+Kelly has appeared as a Guest Conductor with ensembles across the UK, US, Canada, Europe and Australia and has enjoyed repeat invitations to conduct for Greenpeace, City of London Festival, Cluster New Music & Integrated Arts Festival, Pop Montreal International Music Festival and the Tait Memorial Trust.
 Kelly has appeared with soloists including Lara St John, John Williams, Emma Pearson, Charlotte Church, Amy Dickson, Jayson Gillham and Elena Xanthoudakis and has assisted conductors Vladimir Jurowski, Otto Tausk, Brad Cohen and Richard Bonynge.

-In recent years Kelly has served as an Assistant Conductor to the London Philharmonic Orchestra, Konzert und Theater St Gallen (Written on Skin) and Opera Holland Park (Ariadne auf Naxos), and Richard Bonynge for Naxos Records.
+In recent years she has served as an Assistant Conductor to the London Philharmonic Orchestra under Vladimir Jurowski, Konzert und Theater Sankt Gallen under Otto Tausk (Written on Skin), Opera Holland Park under Brad Cohen (Ariadne auf Naxos), and Richard Bonynge for Naxos Records.
 In 2015 she was a rehearsal conductor for Simon Rattle’s Young Orchestra for London project and has performed at venues including the Sam Wanamaker Playhouse at Shakespeare’s Globe, Union Chapel, LSO St Luke’s, Australia House London, Rachel Browne Theatre, Winnipeg Art Gallery and the Société des Arts Technologiques Montreal.

-Kelly is the founding Artistic Director and conductor of Ruthless Jabiru, a London chamber orchestra dedicated to exploring humanitarian stories through New music.
+Kelly is the founding Artistic Director and conductor of Ruthless Jabiru, a London chamber orchestra dedicated to promoting humanitarian, sustainability and social justice stories through New music.
 Recent projects by Ruthless Jabiru have explored imagined narratives around asylum policy, ethical sponsorship in the cultural sector, historic nuclear testing at Maralinga, and an homage to poet and Activist Oodgeroo Noonuccal.

 “Evident in this piece (as in everything during the concert) was her ability to fine-tune an orchestra like a well-trained piano accompanist, following her soloists with great skill and offering support at every turn.”
 Limelight Magazine

 In 2017 Kelly was selected for participation in the Creative Climate Leadership programme coordinated by Julie’s Bicycle: an intensive for artists and cultural professionals to explore the cultural dimensions of climate change and take action with impact, creativity and resilience.
-She made her City of London Festival debut with Ruthless Jabiru in a performance named by one reviewer as “the most enjoyable concert” of the City of London Festival, following which she was presented to HM The Queen and HRH The Duke of Edinburgh as an Australian cultural ambassador.
+She made her City of London Festival debut with Ruthless Jabiru in 2011 in a performance named by one reviewer as “the most enjoyable concert” of the City of London Festival, following which she was presented to HM The Queen and HRH The Duke of Edinburgh as an Australian cultural ambassador.

 “Kelly takes the notes off the page to find the internal groove of the music as if it were jazz.”
 Ken Milton, violinist

-Forthcoming projects include the world premieres of new works for string orchestra by Peter Sculthorpe and Andrew Ford, commissioned by Ruthless Jabiru with support from the Australia Council for the Arts, and by Eugene Birman, developed in partnership with Sound and Music through the Portfolio composer scheme, for whom she has now led three composer workshops with full ensemble.
+Forthcoming projects include the world premieres of new works for string orchestra by Peter Sculthorpe, commissioned by Ruthless Jabiru with support from the Australia Council for the Arts, and by Eugene Birman, developed in partnership with Sound and Music through the Portfolio composer scheme, for whom she has now led three composer workshops with full ensemble.